Last week a shorter version of this essay was published in The Times Higher Education

 In a valuable account of a North American Professor's personal thinking on this, published in 2021, Jennifer J. Freyd proposes the gender free 'Emerit' rather than all the other options of 'Emeritus', 'Emerita', 'Emeritum' or 'Emeritx'.
 I rejected 'Emeritum' because, even though I appreciate the way it overcomes the gender binary like ‘they/them’ does, I personally identify as female, not as non-binary.
 To assume a ‘they/them’ equivalent title might seem like I was claiming an identity I'm not entitled to.
 'Emeritx' is, to my mind, the best explicitly non-gendered option, but Freyd points out it is also commonly used as a plural noun, and so rejects it in favour of 'Emerit'.
 However, for me, a move to either Emerit or Emeritx would imply an abandonment of Emeritus on the grounds that it is inherently male.
 I don't think that is the case, any more than the term Professor is inherently male.
 Although it’s grammatically male, Emeritus just means 'completed one's service.'
 It doesn't mean 'a man who has completed his service.'
 This would be like saying there is something inherently male about 'actor.'
 We only attribute male gender to the term, if we do, because there has been a female alternative.
 I have asked my university to style me as Emeritus and they have agreed.

-My argumentation may well be flawed, and I may be missing an opportunity to both drive and participate in a paradigm shift to a whole new way of referring to retired professors.
+My argumentation may well be flawed, and I may be missing opportunities to both drive and participate in a paradigm shift to a whole new way of referring to retired professors.
 I worry about this.
 I even worry that in rejecting Emerita, I may appear to be disavowing my female gender.
 As if I'm saying that I, personally, think there is something diminutive about female gender.
 I most assuredly think the opposite.
 My hope is that, in asking to break with tradition and call myself Emeritus rather than Emerita, at the very least I’m signalling that the role of professor is equal in demand and status, regardless of gender.
 As Freyd points out, from the perspective of employment law, having the same title helps to guard against employers trying to imply roles are different because a difference is embodied in the post-retirement title.
 I also hope the minor shock-value of deviating from tradition prompts others to think about the way titles embody power-dynamics that might actually need dismantling rather than shoring-up.

 Ultimately, though, I look forward to learning what non-binary and gender-fluid professors will do as they begin to retire in numbers.
 Whatever they do, it will lead the way for the rest of us in the challenging task of remaking language to make it hospitable for all people.